Marine Weather and Tide Forecast for Cedar Key, FL

 SPOTTER INFORMATION STATEMENT

-Spotter activation is not requested.
-However, spotters are always encouraged to safely report significant weather conditions when they occur by calling the office or tweeting us @NWSTallahassee.
+Spotter activation is requested.
+Spotters should safely report significant weather conditions and/or damage by calling the office or tweeting us @NWSTallahassee.

 PRELIMINARY POINT TEMPS/POPS